Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: System description

-Denote by $\bar{r}_{\min}$ and $\bar{r}_{\max}$ the minimum and maximum ranges, respectively, and by $\bar{v}_{\min}$ and $\bar{v}_{\max}$ the minimum and maximum range-rates, respectively.
+Denote by $\bar{r}_{\min}$ and $\bar{r}_{\max}$ the minimum and maximum initial-ranges, respectively, and by $\bar{v}_{\min}$ and $\bar{v}_{\max}$ the minimum and maximum range-rates, respectively.
 These values are tied to the prior uncertainty on the target location and mobility, as resulting from a previous detection phase (if the radar is operating in search mode) or as predicted by the tracking stage (if the radar is operating in tracking mode), and are assumed known.
-Also, let $r_{\max}=\bar{r}_{\max}-\bar{r}_{\min}$ and $v_{\max}=\bar{v}_{\max}-\bar{v}_{\min}$ be the length of the inspected range interval and range-rate interval, respectively.
+Also, let $r_{\max}=\bar{r}_{\max}-\bar{r}_{\min}$ and $v_{\max}=\bar{v}_{\max}-\bar{v}_{\min}$ be the length of the inspected initial-range and range-rate intervals, respectively.
 Then, we assume